 He coproduced, and engineered “Silver Skies Blue,” a duet album by Judy Collins and Ari Hest, which earned a final Grammy nomination for Best Folk Album in 2017.

 In 2015, he coproduced and engineered “Strangers Again,” featuring duets by Judy Collins with Willie Nelson, Jackson Browne, Jimmy Buffett, Michael McDonald, Don McLean, and Jeff Bridges.
 The album reached the Billboard top-100.

 Alan got his start doing tech and assisting at NYC’s Electric Lady Studios, covering sessions for The Rolling Stones, AC/DC and Hall & Oates.
 Thereafter, he accepted a staff engineering position at A&R Recording, where he worked with legendary producer Phil Ramone and renowned musical artists Billy Joel, Kiss, and Judy Collins.
 He recorded and mixed musical scores for film directors David Mamet, Francis Coppola and Frank Oz, and top composers Elmer Bernstein and John Barry.
 He also fostered professional relationships that would come to last decades.

 He went independent in 1996, continuing to work on music for records and feature films.
 He engineered and produced the soundtrack for the feature film adaptation of “The Fantasticks” directed by Francis Ford Coppola.
 He worked as music supervisor for Sesame Workshop, producing music and directing Muppet performers and celebrities for Sesame Street’s network television specials “Elmopalooza” and “Cinderelmo.”
 He garnered a Cable Ace Award for “Best Music Special,” as audio producer for “Child of Mine,” a film of live performances set in everyday locations by Mary Chapin Carpenter, Rosanne Cash, Carole King, Emmylou Harris, and Dionne Warwick.

 “People ask what musical styles I work in, I answer there are only are two kinds of music – good and not so good.
 One week I’ll work with trap or dancehall, and the next, a Flamenco guitarist or Symphony Hall.
-Great sound is great sound no matter the style.”
+Good sound is good sound no matter the style.”